hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 #### 3
 # Future:

 ### I believe all educated people should have some form of hands on Robotics and Machine Learning Education.
-It doesn't matter if you are at University to become a Lawyer, Accountant, Scientist, Educator or any field.
-Machine Learning is here to have an enormous effect both good and bad on all areas of our lifes.
-Knowing how Deep Learning works might be the most important thing Educators teach.
+It doesn't matter if the person is at University to become a Lawyer, Accountant, Scientist, Educator or any field.
+Machine Learning is here, and will have an enormous effect both good and bad on all areas of our lifes.
+Knowing how deep learning works might be the most important thing Educators teach.